The Tug of War Association

 Checking Medication

 Before taking any medication, whether from a doctor or purchased over the counter, athletes must check to make sure it doesn’t contain any prohibited substances.
 Medications (ingredients or brand name) can be checked online at Global DRO.
 It is important to note that medications bought in one country may contain different ingredients to the same branded medication in another country.
-For more information on checking medications, visit http://globaldro.com/home If being prescribed medication it is vital that you inform the Doctor providing that prescription that you are subject to the WADA Prohibited List and that they will need to provide extensive supporting evidence if the prescription is on the prohibited list.
+For more information on checking medications, visit External link opens in new tab or windowhttp://globaldro.com/home If being prescribed medication it is vital that you inform the Doctor providing that prescription that you are subject to the WADA Prohibited List and that they will need to provide extensive supporting evidence if the prescription is on the prohibited list.

 Taking Nutritional Supplements